wandb/docs/docs/guides/hosting/manage-users.md

 ### View user activity
-The **Last Active** column describes the time, in hours, the user last used W&B. A user is considered active if that user logs in to W&B, uses the SDK to track an experiment, views information on the W&B app, or interacts with the server in any way.
+The **Last Active** column describes the last time the user used W&B. A user is considered active if that user logs in to W&B, uses the SDK to track an experiment, views information on the W&B app, or interacts with the server in any way.

 Hover your mouse over the Last Active entry for a user.
 A tooltip will appear and describe a summary of when that user was added along with the last time that user was active.